How Couples Manage Money Together Without Conflict

 2. Not everything needs to be 50/50

 True equality isn’t always about splitting the rent down the middle.
 If one of you earns significantly more, or covers different parts of the household — it’s okay to divide things in a way that feels fair, not just mathematically even.
+This applies in particular to rent which is a major shared monthly expense for both.

 Think contribution, not competition.